michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 Check out the Microsoft docs on WSL for more information: https://docs.microsoft.com/en-us/windows/wsl/about

+Check here for docs on how to upgrade to [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2)

 ---

 By the end of this guide, you will know: